corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

   * **interval**:
   The duration interval between signing executions.
 Either a number representing the millisecond duration or a string duration with unit suffix.
-See above [scheduling signing tasks](#scheduling-signing-tasks) section on accepted format.
+See the [scheduling signing tasks](#scheduling-signing-tasks) section above for information about the accepted format.